compgenomr/book/11-multiomics-analysis.md

 ### One-hot clustering

 A specific clustering method for NMF data is to assume each sample is driven by one component, i.e. that the number of clusters $K$ is the same as the number of latent variables in the model and that each sample may be associated to one of those components.
 We assign each sample a cluster label based on the latent variable which affects it the most.
-Figure \@ref(fig:monmfheatmap) above (Heatmap of 2-component NMF) shows the latent variable values for the two latent variables, for the 72 tumors, obtained by Joint NMF.
+Figure \@ref(fig:monmfheatmap) above (heatmap of 2-component NMF) shows the latent variable values for the two latent variables, for the 72 tumors, obtained by Joint NMF.

 The two rows are the two latent variables, and the columns are the 72 tumors.
 We can observe that most tumors are indeed driven mainly by one of the factors, and not a combination of the two.
 We can use this to assign each tumor a cluster label based on its dominant factor, shown in the following code snippet, which also produces the heatmap in Figure \@ref(fig:moNMFClustering).